mickyginger/rails-conversations/README.md

 ![messges](https://raw.githubusercontent.com/mickyginger/rails-conversations/master/screen-shot-2.png)

 The system requires 3 models: `User`, `Message` and `Conversation`.
 The conversation is simply a container for messages.
 It is essentially a relationship between two users.
-The system we are going to create will effectivly mimic a phone text message system, where the user clicks on the name of a contact and all of the messages between those two people will be displayed there.
+The system we are going to create will effectively mimic a phone text message system, where the user clicks on the name of a contact and all of the messages between those two people will be displayed there.

 ## Setup